Historic Landmarks Commission

 The Landmarks Committee was formed in May 1960 to ensure that El Pueblo Viejo would retain its unique early-California Spanish character and atmosphere through careful City planning and development.
 Its boundaries have been amended over the years.

 A new historic structures ordinance was adopted in May 1977.
 It formally established the Committee's powers and duties.
 A Charter Amendment approved by the voters in November 1993 established the Historic Landmarks Commission with authority within landmark districts and for designated landmarks among other entities.

-To learn more about both the Architectural Board of Review and the Historic Landmarks Commission, watch this six minute video.
+Learn more about both the Architectural Board of Review and the Historic Landmarks Commission.

 - Recommend to the City Council that certain structures, natural features, sites or areas having historic, architectural, archaeological, cultural or aesthetic significance be designated as a Landmark;

 - Designate certain structures or objects having historic, architectural, archaeological, cultural or aesthetic significance as Structures of Merit;